Retail-Aware Amazon PPC Software

 Atom11 can improve your ad performance by automating most of the tasks related to advertising, and at the same time offer valuable retail insights that can help you master your advertising strategy.

-But remember - winning the Buy Box is not permanent.
+But remember: winning the Buy Box is not permanent.
 It’s a continuous competition, with different sellers frequently rotating in and out.
-To maximize sales, you must strive to win the Buy Box as often as possible, but first, you must meet Amazon’s eligibility criteria.
+To maximize sales, you must strive to win the Buy Box as often as possible, but first, you must meet Amazon’s Buy Box eligibility criteria.

 Professional Seller Account: Only Professional Seller accounts are eligible for the Buy Box.
 Individual Seller accounts are not eligible.